 Why the topic is material Contributing to regional and global environmental conservation is a pivotal mission of the Daigas Group, which conducts business mainly in the field of energy.
 Being seriously aware of the close linkage between all its activities and the environment, the Daigas Group will respond to environmental issues, including climate change, develop and promote innovative technologies, address the most critical challenge of working out low-carbon/carbon-neutral energy solutions, and achieve more efficient use of energy, raw materials, and other resources.
 In March 2017, the Daigas Group unveiled Long-Term Management Vision 2030, which shows the Group's vision for FY2031, and Medium-Term Management Plan 2020.
 Under these, we have devoted active efforts to helping increase the use of natural gas, developing and facilitating more widespread use of highly efficient equipment, including fuel cells, offering customers proposals for the use of energy-saving products and services, and introducing renewable energy.
-The Daigas Group announced the Daigas Group Carbon Neutral Vision in January 2021, and Medium-Term Management Plan 2023 in March of the same year.
-Thus, the Group indicated its aim to become carbon neutral by 2050 by decarbonizing the raw materials of city gas through methanation using renewable energy and hydrogen and by decarbonizing power sources through introduction of renewable energy fransition 2030 (ET2030), in which we presented to our stakeholders the overall picture of the transition path toward low-carbon/carbon-neutral energy solutions and the Group's specific initiatives and solutions for our customers toward 2030.
+The Daigas Group nuverled Long-Term Neutral Vision in January 2021, and Medium-Term Management Plan 2023 in March of the same year.
+Thus, the Group indicated its aim to become carbon neutral by 2050 by decarbonizing the raw materials of city gas through methanation using renewable energy and hydrogen and by decarbonizing power sources through introduction of renewable energy.
+In Addition to conventional efforts to expand the use of natural gas.
+In March 2023, we announced the Daigas Group Energy Transition 2030 (ET2030), in which we presented to our stakeholders the overall picture of the transition path toward low-carbon/carbon-neutral energy solutions and the Group's specific initiatives and solutions for our customers toward 2030.
 We have positioned climate change as one of our material issues.
 Specific initiatives